-THE Confiscation Decrees have produced a very dif. ferent effect upon the Princes of the house or Orleans to what Louis Bonaparte had anticipated.
+THE Confiscation Decrees have produced a very different effect upon the Princes of the house or Orleans to what Louis Bonaparte had anticipated.

 In reply to these decrees, the Princes have set themselves to reknit their relations with their old partisans, and already they are the soul of a vast conspiracy.
 Public opinion is with them at this moment.
-The bourgeoisie openly insist on their recal: the old conservative party is flocking to their standard, and in Paris their return is freely talked of as a necessity.
+The bourgeoisie openly insist on their fecal: the old conservative party is flocking to their standard, and in Paris their return is freely talked of as a necessity.

-A most important negotiation with the Comte de Chambord, in their favour, is opened.
-The question is, to induce that Prince to abdicate in favour of the Comte de Paris.
-The Comte de Chambord has often manifested the intention of peaceably enjoying his immense private fortune.
-Whenever a proposal has been made to him to take the initiative of returning to France by a decisive personal act, he has constantly refused.
-Notably, after the Act of the 2nd December, a few of his devoted lieges waited upon the Prince, expressly to urge him to place himself boldly at the head of the noblesse, as the defender of the rights and liberties of the country, and to march, in the name of violated laws and principles, against Bonaparte.
-He refused, alleging "that his sole ambition was to lead a quiet life; that he wanted nothing; that he had a sufficient fortune; that Heaven having denied him offspring, he had but one only pretension-to enjoy 35% revenues in peace."
+A most important negotiation with the Comte de Chambord, in their favour, is onened.
+The question is, to induce that Prince to abd ante in favour of the Comte de Paris.
+The Comte and Charlow has often manifested the intention of the enjoying his immense private fortune. been made to him to take the initiative of returning to France by a decisive permutact, he has constantly refused.
+Notably, after the ct. of the 2nd December, a few his devoted liege waised poon the Prince, expansion to place himself boldly at the head of the noblesse, as the defender of the rights and liberties of the country, and to march, by the name of violated laws and principles, against Bonaparte.
+He refused, alleging "that his sole ambition was to lead a quiet life; that he wanted nothing; that he had a sufficient fortune; that Heaven having denied him offspring, he had but one only pretension-to enjoy his revenues in peace."
 These were his exact words.
 It is in obedience to this declaration that the persons charged to negotiate his abdication profess to act.
 They will plead on behalf of their mission that France aspires after stability; that she now knows well that, apart from the principle of legitimacy, and from her legitimate king, order and stability are impossible; that he is her legitimate king; that he should either act as a king, or, if the crown seem to him too great a burthen, that he should entrust it to another.